genesiscommunitysuccess/docs/docs/web-ui-reference/integrations/webpack.md

 sidebar_position: 50
 ---

-Genesis Foundation works great with TypeScript and Webpack, using a fairly standard setup.
+Genesis Foundation works great with TypeScript and Webpack, using a fairly standard set-up.
 Let's take a look at how you can set up such a project, starting from scratch.

 ## Setting up the package